JetixWP/really-simple-featured-audio/readme.md

 This plugin came out of a real need with many plugins available out there yet none provides a good integration with WooCommerce.
 Really Simple Featured Audio plugin provides a straightforward implementation for WooCommerce Product Featured Audio, with which your set featured audio loads directly into product thumbnails along with any other product images.

-== 👉️ Astra Pro WooCommerce Module Support ==

-RSFA supports Astra Pro WooCommerce module with horizontal and vertical product gallery types, which in turn brings you more control and customizable features.

-== 👉️ Salient Theme WPBakery Builder Support ==

-RSFA supports Salient Theme WPBakery builder with its Post Loop Builder element, giving you more control and support for Custom post loops.
-You can also display Featured Audio on single pages via the shortcode - [rsfa].

-== 👉️ Elementor Pro Builder Support ==

-RSFA supports Elementor Pro builder with its Posts/archive widgets, you can use them to display Featured Audios for posts, pages and CPTs (with Featured Images).
-You can also display Featured Audio on single pages via the shortcode - [rsfa]

 == 👉️ How to use Shortcodes ==

 There are also shortcodes to embed featured audio at any post, page or product you want.